WRQY: History

 On March 26, 2018, WRQY flipped to classic rock, still under the "Rocky 96.5" branding.
 The station's format WAs fed via Westwood One's "Classic Rock X" network, which was developed in consultation with Forever Media and debuted on WRQY.

 On November 12, 2021, WRQY's Facebook page posted a picture of their logo with the "classic" word crossed out with the text "Monday at 3".
-On November 15, WRQY shifted back to active rock, branded as "Rage 96.5."
+On November 15, WRQY dumped westwood one programming and went back to active rock and was rebranded as "Rage 96.5" by Cody Barack.
+Citing, "the Wheeling market needs a real rock station".
 The final song played before the switch was "Mysterious Ways" by U2.
-The first song that was played once the flipped took place was "Darkness Settles In" by Five Finger Death Punch.
+The first song that was played once the flip took place was "Darkness Settles In" by Five Finger Death Punch.